christylaflamme/CommonlyUsedCodeCheatSheet/README.md

 ```
 # Tools
 FiberHMM: installed from source and created micromamba env `fiberhmm` where commands are executable under their `pyproject.toml` names.

+# Git
+Note: added public ssh keys for both klone and local MacBook air to github in order to be able to clone repos via `git clone git@github.com:path/to.git`